8manrocks/product-admin/README.md

 # ProductAdmin

+An admin console for an e-commerce platform to add/edit new products.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.

 ## Development server